Oriole Dog Training Club Schedule of Classes

 Children under the age of 16 must be accompanied by a parent or legal guardian who will remain in the building throughout the class.
 Registration for agility classes is contingent upon instructor evaluation & approval of dog/handler teams as deemed necessary by the class instructor.
 Participants must be approved by instructor.

-NEW: Update on Registration for Agility Classes.
+Limitation on Registration for Agility Classes:

 |